Closepacking effects on strangeness and baryon production at the LHC: Theoretical modelling

 To take into account partial string overlaps, the effective multiplet representation is determined on a per-string-break basis -- \ie, using the rapidity associated with a given string break and comparing to the rapidity extents of the other strings in the collision system.
 This begs the question of how to determine the rapidity of a given string break.
 For this, we use a simple approximation of the rapidity of the produced hadron rather than the rapidity of the string break itself\footnote{This, again, is an approximation that could be lifted in a future study, but it would require solving the string world-sheet equations for a varying tension, which would be a nontrivial research project in its own right.}.
 The flavour and transverse momentum of the produced hadron however are themselves dependent on the string tension (details of the dependence outlined in following sections), and thus sensitive to the number of surrounding strings.
 To navigate around this issue, we follow the original closepacking implementation~\cite{Fischer:2016zzs} and create a trial hadron with an average hadronic mass and transverse-momentum selection given the standard vacuum string-tension probabilities.
 The rapidity of this trial hadron is then used to determine the number of overlapping strings at that rapidity, which is thence used to calculate $\kappa_{\text{eff}}$ to be used for the actual string break.

 To further capture the dynamical nature of collisions, a concept of the separation of strings needs to be introduced.
-Since we are working within the assumption that the collective of strings will mostly be along the beam axis, $p_\perp$ with respect to the beam axis can be used to approximate how far from the bulk collective a given string is, and thus is an appropriate measure to scale the strength of closepacking effects due to string separations.
-Thus we require the functional form for $\kappa_{\text{eff}}$ to scale such that when $p_{\perp} \rightarrow \infty$, the tension returns to the vacuum value (\ie, $\kappa_{\text{eff}} \rightarrow \kappa_0$), and when $p_{\perp} \rightarrow 0$ there are maximal closepacking effects.
+Under the assumption that we are working with hadron collisions, the bulk of strings will be aligned predominantly along the beam axis.
+However, hard interactions may also give rise to high-$p_\perp$ jets.
+The leading partons in such jets will move far from the beam axis before fragmenting and thus we don't expect them to experience as much closepacking tension enhancement as partons formed near the beam axis.
+Conversely, partons formed near the beam axis will be nearest the bulk collective of strings and thus experience maximal closepacking effects.
+To implement this effect, we use the $p_\perp$ of the corresponding hadrons as a measure of whether that hadron was produced ``far away'' from the beam axis ($p_\perp \gg {\mathcal{O}}(\Lambda_{\mathrm{QCD}}) $) or ``near'' the beam axis ($p_\perp \sim {\mathcal{O}}(\Lambda_{\mathrm{QCD}})$).
+To do so, we require the functional form for $\kappa_{\text{eff}}$ to scale such that when $p_{\perp} \rightarrow \infty$, the tension returns to the vacuum value (\ie, $\kappa_{\text{eff}} \rightarrow \kappa_0$), and when $p_{\perp} \rightarrow 0$ there are maximal closepacking effects.
 We choose a simple functional dependence inversely proportional to $1+p_\perp^2/p_{\perp 0}^2$, with regularization parameter $p_{\perp 0}$ (\parnew{ClosePacking:PT0}), and similarly to determining rapidity overlaps, the $p_\perp$ used here is that of the trial hadron, $p_{\perp \text{Had}}$.
+This allows very soft hadrons produced in such jets to still ``feel'' collective effects, while the leading hadrons will not.
+The use of $p_\perp$ here is admittedly not perfect and can be challenged.
+Nevertheless, it allows us to interpolate between ``soft'' fragmentation aligned with the beam axis and ``hard'' fragmentation (along jet axes), the latter of which we presume still takes place in a good approximation to vacuum.

 This gives us our final, fully generalized effective string-tension formula,

 with we remind that exact (unsuppressed) Casimir scaling corresponding to overall strength parameter $c_p=0.25$ and antiparallel flux-orientation suppression factor $\omega=0.5$.
 The optional non-linear scaling exponent $r$ (\parnew{ClosePacking:expNSP}, with default value 0.5) is a leftover from the original thermal-model implementation~\cite{Fischer:2016zzs}.
 It is not extensively examined here but has been left in the implementation for generality and for consistency with~\cite{Fischer:2016zzs}.